yihong0618/ask-greenplum/README.md

 # Ask Greenplum Q&A

 Greenplum Q&A is a project that demonstrates how to use word embeddings and Postgres to build a chatbot.
-The chatbot is implemented using Vercel Edge Functions and the @neondatabase/serverless driver, and relies on OpenAI's GPT-3.5 API to generate responses.
+The chatbot is implemented using pgvector and relies on OpenAI's GPT-3.5 API to generate responses.

 ## Getting started